rapidsai/deployment/source/platforms/kubernetes.md

 Some organisations may want to provide Dask cluster provisioning as a central service where users are abstracted from the underlying platform like Kubernetes.
 This can be useful for reducing user permissions, limiting resources that users can consume and exposing things in a centralised way.
 For this you can deploy Dask Gateway which provides a server that users interact with programmatically and in turn launches Dask clusters on Kubernetes and proxies the connection back to the user.

-Users can configure what they want their Dask cluster to look like so it is possible to utilize GPUs and RAPIDS for an accelerated cluster.
+Users can configure what they want their Dask cluster to look like so it is possible to use GPUs and the libraries for an accelerated cluster.

 ## KubeFlow

-If you are using KubeFlow you can integrate RAPIDS right away by using the RAPIDS container images within notebooks and pipelines and by using the Dask Operator to launch GPU accelerated Dask clusters.
+If you are using KubeFlow you can integrate NVIDIA CUDA-X libraries right away by using the RAPIDS container images within notebooks and pipelines and by using the Dask Operator to launch GPU accelerated Dask clusters.

 Find out more on the [KubeFlow page](/platforms/kubeflow).